-- 4.1 The Sub-Committee may exclude the public from all or part of a hearing where it considers that the public interest in so doing outweighs the public interest in the hearing or that part of the hearing taking place in public.
-The Sub-Committee will normally resolve to exclude the public from that part of the hearing during which the Sub-Committee determines the matter which is the subject of the hearing. - 4.2 Subject to the above, a party may attend the hearing and may be assisted or represented by any person whether or not that person is legally qualified - 4.3 At the commencement of the meeting, the Chairman shall introduce the members of the Sub-Committee and any officers in attendance to support the Sub-Committee and shall ask the parties and any persons accompanying them to state their names and addresses or who they represent.
-The Chairman shall explain to the parties present that the hearing is subject to this procedure, copies of which will have been distributed to the parties with the notice of the hearing, and shall enquire of the persons present whether there are any questions of clarity or explanation about its contents. - 4.4 The Licensing Officer will present the application.
-The Chairman will then invite the applicant or his representative to address the Sub-Committee on his application, to respond to any point(s) upon which notice has been given that clarification is required by the licensing authority and to call any person(s) to whom permission has been granted to appear in support of his application. - 4.5 The applicant or his representative or any person called on his behalf may then be asked any questions upon their presentation by any member of the Sub-Committee or by an officer of the Council. - 4.6 The party or his representative or any of his witnesses may be asked any questions upon their presentation by any member of the Sub-Committee or by the applicant or his representative or any of the other parties present at the hearing or their representatives. - 4.7 After the applicant or his representative has addressed the Sub-Committee and after comments and questions have been invited, the applicant or his representative will be invited by the Chairman to leave the meeting and await the decision of the Sub-Committee.
-An officer from legal services will remain with the Sub-Committee to provide legal advice only.
+- 4.2 Subject to the above, a party may attend the meeting and may be assisted or represented by any person whether or not that person is legally qualified. - 4.3 At the start of the meeting, the Chair will introduce the members of the Sub-Committee and any officers in attendance and shall ask the parties and any persons accompanying them to state their names and addresses or who they represent. - 4.4 The Chair will explain to those present that the meeting is subject to this procedure, copies of which will have been distributed with the agenda for the meeting and shall ask if there are any questions of clarification or explanation about its contents. - 4.5 The Licensing Officer will then present the application / case for consideration. - 4.6 The Chair will then invite the applicant / licence Holder, or his representative to address the Sub-Committee on his application / case and to respond to any points upon which clarification is required.
+S/he may also call any person(s) to whom permission has been granted to appear in support of his/her application or case. - 4.7 The applicant / licence holder, his representative or any person called on their behalf may be asked any questions upon their presentation by any Member of the Sub-Committee or by an officer of the Council. - 4.8 The party or his representative or any of his witnesses may be asked any questions upon their presentation by any member of the Sub-Committee or by the applicant or his representative or any of the other parties present at the hearing or their representatives. - 4.9 After the applicant / licence holder or his representative has addressed the Sub-Committee and after comments and questions have been invited, they will be invited to leave the meeting and await the decision of the Sub-Committee.
+An Officer from Legal Services will remain with the Sub-Committee to provide legal advice only.

-5. Determination of Applications
+5 Determination of Applications / Cases

-- 5.1 At the conclusion of the meeting, the Sub-Committee will determine the application and will endeavour to do so as soon as practicable after the meeting has concluded. - 5.2 The Licensing Authority will notify the applicant and parties of its decision forthwith upon the making of the decision.
+- 5.1 At the conclusion of the meeting, the Sub-Committee will determine the application / case as soon as practicable after the meeting has concluded. - 5.2 The Licensing Authority will notify the applicant / licence Holder and parties of its decision as soon as possible.